 The Harm of Physical Overexertion in Men with Prostate Problems

 Answer

-The Importance and Benefits of Cyclic Physical Activity in BPH and Chronic Prostatitis
+The Importance and Benefits of Cyclical Physical Activity in BPH and Chronic Prostatitis

 The Need to Understand the Full Scope of Knowledge in Treatment

 In general, I try not to impose, but without the complete body of knowledge gathered in the methodology “Without Benign Prostatic Hyperplasia,” it will be difficult for you to recover.
-It’s hard without understanding, and the volume of information is structured in such a way that without studying the hidden materials, true comprehension simply won’t arise.
-And the rule where a slow pace of movement alternates with a fast one wasn’t invented by me.
-Once you delve a bit into physiology, you’ll immediately see that these ideas aren’t new.
-It’s very good that you apply this rule.
-Under such conditions, BPH and chronic prostatitis find it uncomfortable to progress — for a long time, and eventually forever.
+Understanding is crucial, and the information is structured so that without studying the supplementary materials, true comprehension simply will not occur.
+The rule that slow movement alternates with fast movement was not invented by me.
+If you look into the physiology of the process, you will immediately see that these principles are not new.
+It is very good that you apply this rule.
+Under these conditions, BPH and chronic prostatitis have difficulty progressing — for a long time, and eventually permanently.

+The Harm of Physical Overexertion in Men with Prostate Problems